Red Light Therapy for Cough Relief and Recovery

 The Science Behind Red Light Therapy for Inflammation and Healing

+Red light therapy is a painless process that utilizes low red and near-infrared light wavelengths.
 When red and infrared light hit your tissues, they activate the mitochondria—the cell powerhouses.
-Mitochondria are stimulated to create more adenosine triphosphate (ATP).
-ATP is the cellular energy currency that controls cellular activities and enables damaged cells and tissues to repair and restore themselves more quickly.
-Red light therapy facilitates the regeneration of cells in damaged tissues of the respiratory tract.
+Mitochondria are stimulated to create more adenosine triphosphate (ATP), the cellular energy currency that controls cellular activities and enables damaged cells and tissues to repair and restore themselves more quickly.
+Moreover, red light therapy alleviates inflammation, which is one of the most frequent causes of coughing.
+It also enhances the immune system's function, allowing it to combat infections and other underlying diseases more effectively.

 Does Red Light Therapy Work for Cough?
 What Research Says